Refresh tokens

 - Grace period — a small window after rotation where presenting the previous refresh token still returns the same new pair (idempotent), to absorb retries from racing clients.

 offline_accessscope — OIDC's standard way for the user to consent to "the app may keep working when I'm not present."
-Required before this library issues a refresh token.
+By default it selects the offline TTL bucket;op.WithStrictOfflineAccess()makes it an issuance gate.

 How rotation works